How this Trader Became a $400k Funded Trader!

 Trading is itself a probability game, so you will lose.
 It helped me when I realized that there are 4 types of trades.
 There are good wins, good losses, bad wins, and bad losses.
-If you can shift your thinking to not every win is good and not every loss is bad you will change your trading completely.
+If you can shift your thinking to not every win is good and not every loss is bad you will change your simulated trading completely.

 A bad win is when you open a random trade and it goes in your favor.
-Yea, you banked some profit but the trade could have reversed on you all the same.
+Yea, you banked some virtual profit but the trade could have reversed on you all the same.
 Compare this to a good loss which is controlled, managed, position sized accordingly, and you had a stop loss.
 That was the biggest lesson for me.

 When you take a few losses, what helps you come back from that?